 But, risks still exist.
 And even a traumatic brain injury that seems “mild” can have long-lasting, life-altering effects, as Concussion shows.

-At Hardwick & Pendergast, P.S., our experienced Seattle traumatic brain injury attorneys are dedicated to helping our clients protect their legal rights, secure the compensation they deserve, and build a brighter future.
+At Hardwick & Pendergast, P.S., our experienced Seattle brain injury attorneys are dedicated to helping our clients protect their legal rights, secure the compensation they deserve, and build a brighter future.
 Contact us today for a free and confidential case evaluation.
 You can reach us at (888) 228-3860.